yosbelms/cor/docs/get_started.md

 # Get started

 Cor is an open source language that compiles to javascript, it is designed for application-scale development.
-You can install it from NPM and use the CLI tools written in [Node.js](http://nodejs.org).
+You can install it from NPM and use the CLI tools with [Node.js](http://nodejs.org).

 ### Key Concepts

 * **Symplicity:** Cor has a very simple and clear syntax which leverages Go, C# and Python languages enforcing developers to write maintainable code.
-* **Embrace the Web:** Cor highlights the best parts of the web and keeps that you love, it is friend of javascript good parts.
+* **Embrace the Web:** Cor highlights the best parts of the web and it keeps that you love, it is friend of javascript's good parts.
 * **Scalability of Maintenance:** Software is not just written and forgotten, it must be maintained.
 Cor empower you to write scalable software by providing structures such as packages, modules and classes.
-* **Development Experience:** Cor brings back the missing coding/run/test development flow lost in languages that compiles to javascript.
-That's it, it has an asynchronous pluggable loader which compiles in the fly, offering the best possible development experience thanks to self-contained sourcemaps.
-However, it provides cli tools to compile and build.
+* **Development Experience:** Cor brings coding/run/test development flow.
+It is possible thanks to an asynchronous pluggable loader which compiles sources in the fly, offering the best possible development experience thanks to self-contained source-maps.
+However, it provides CLI tools to compile and build sources.

 ## Installation

-Cor compiler can run in any javascript environment however is primarily thinked to run in the browser.
-The parser is written using [Jison](http://jison.org) and the cli tool is available as a [Node.js](http://nodejs.org) utility.
+Cor compiler can run in any javascript environment however is primarily devised to run in the browser.
+The parser is written using [Jison](http://jison.org) and the CLI tool is available as a [Node.js](http://nodejs.org) utility.
 For commands reference see [Commands](commands.html).

 From NPM: